onecommons/unfurl/docs/ensembles.rst

 Ensembles
 =========

 The core concept of Unfurl is that of a ``Ensemble``, a representation of an isolated collections of resources.
 An ensemble's identity is independent of the location or implementation of the resources it entails.
-Ensembles maintain an ordered set of `ChangeRecords` that represent the current operational state of those resources -- both their configuration and their internal state.
+Ensembles maintain an ordered set of `ChangeRecords <Config Change>` that represent the current operational state of those resources -- both their configuration and their internal state.
 For example, if an ensemble contained a database, its `ChangeRecord` might be tied to changes to the data in that database.

 Like objects in a computer program, ensembles expose abstract, typed interfaces that encapsulates an internal implementation.
 They can create, delete, and modify resources and, with proper configuration, act as a secure gateway for managing those resources.